 If you're an adult between the ages of 40 and 55, you've likely reached what's known as your peak earning years, which means that while you're earning more than ever before, you're also looking at some hefty financial investments.
 Depending on your lifestyle, that might mean you're paying tuition for a college-aged dependent, paying for a child's wedding, or even helping an aging parent pay for long-term care or medical expenses.

 Even if you're not making huge expenditures right now, it's in your best interest to start estate planning to ensure your assets will be allocated appropriately after you're gone.
 When you're ready to start the planning process, the estate planning experts at Giro & Associates LLC can help you determine what you need to do and guide you through the process from start to finish.

-If you're like the average resident of Hackensack, New Jersey, you're likely earning a little more than $40,000 annually, or looking at a household income of more than $70,000 per year.
+If you're like the average resident of River Edge, New Jersey, you're likely earning a little more than $40,000 annually, or looking at a household income of more than $70,000 per year.
 Of course, if you're in your peak earning years, you might be seeing an income that's even higher.
 Right now is the perfect time to start protecting your income, as well as your loved ones' inheritance, with a solid estate plan.

 The right savings plan can go beyond giving you a place to stash money for the future.
 They can help you earn more cash in interest, which increases an inheritance for your loved ones.
 More importantly, a comprehensive and well-documented estate plan will ensure those earnings are protected and allocated according to your wishes, even after you're gone.